buildpacks-community/kpack/rfcs/0000-windows-containers.md

 The current LTSC is usually referenced as "Windows Server 2019" (the actual version is 1809 aka build 10.0.17763)

 K8s supports Windows Server 2019 on all k8s versions and SACs per k8s version minor, see [docs](https://kubernetes.io/docs/setup/production-environment/windows/intro-windows-in-kubernetes/#windows-os-version-support).

+**If there are no windows nodes, windows builds will not run**

+Handling this edge case is outside the scope of the rfc, mitigated with docs.

 **Windows stacks may have different ARCH affecting compatibility with kpack**